Latham Circle Mall: New leasing effort

 On May 2, 2011, CB Richard Ellis took over leasing at Latham Circle Mall.
 They released a new redevelopment plan, which aimed to be a mixture of anchor stores, small shops, restaurants and grocery.
 This plan involved removing most, if not all, of the indoor mall portion.
 Existing anchor stores such as JC Penney and Lowe's would remain in their current locations.

 On August 21, 2012, a new redevelopment plan was proposed by the Grossman Development Group, named the Shoppes at Latham Circle.
 That latest proposal would have retained the JCPenney and Lowe's stores, with the Regal Cinema also remaining for a minimum of two years.
 However, Regal later decided to pull out of the mall altogether.
 Demolition began in March 2013.
 Also in March, Dick's Sporting Goods announced it would be the first tenant at the newly proposed Shoppes At Latham Circle.
 In April 2014, Walmart announced that they would build a new Supercenter at the new plaza to replace a discount store at the nearby Latham Farms plaza.
 After JCPenney closed in January 2014, a revised plan was later released by Grossman that called for the remaining portion of the mall that housed JCPenney and Regal Cinemas being replaced by more retail space.
 It was later announced that this portion of the mall would be demolished in August 2014.
 A further update to the plan now included a proposed Bob's Discount Furniture store and LA Fitness gym.

 By January 4, 2014, Lowe's was the only business left open on the property.

-As of July 12, 2018, the plaza now contains a Walmart Supercenter, Bob's Discount Furniture, Burlington Coat Factory (again), a GameStop, a Moe's, a pizza place, and Jersey Mike's Subs.
+As of July 12, 2018, the plaza now contains a Walmart Supercenter, Bob's Discount Furniture, Burlington Coat Factory (again), a Moe's, a pizza place, a T-Mobile, a Skechers Warehouse Outlet, a Mattress Firm, Orangetheory Fitness, Sport Clips, and Jersey Mike's Subs.

+As of 2026, a retail property up to 45,000 square feet is approved to be constructed in the back of The Shoppes.